-- Improve transit services and options for disabled, low-income, and youth passengers to ensure safe and accessible vehicles and facilities, transit stops, and access routes. - Support development proposals that encourage the use of transit. - Coordinate outlying transit services - Assist with mapping and coordination among local governments, transportation agencies, and health and human service agencies for connection between transportation options and services. - Organize a Transportation Management Association comprised of transportation agencies, local governments, business representatives, advocates to coordinate programs, services, and outreach
+- Improve transit services and options for disabled, low-income, and youth passengers to ensure safe and accessible vehicles and facilities, transit stops, and access routes. - Support development proposals that encourage the use of transit and ensure that access to BATA stops on key corridors is encouraged when proposals are considered. - Coordinate outlying transit services - Assist with mapping and coordination among local governments, transportation agencies, and health and human service agencies for connection between transportation options and services. - Organize a Transportation Management Association comprised of transportation agencies, local governments, business representatives, advocates to coordinate programs, services, and outreach